loader-logo

 Answer: Antibiotic resistance can develop in bacteria due to genetic mutations that confer resistance.
 Bacteria with this resistance survive when exposed to the antibiotic, reproduce, and pass on the resistance to their offspring.

-Explanation: Genetic variation in bacteria, often through mutations, can result in some bacteria being resistant to a specific antibiotic.
-When this antibiotic is used, it kills the non-resistant bacteria, while the resistant bacteria survive.
-These surviving bacteria reproduce, passing on the resistance trait.
+Explanation: Initially, genetic variation in bacteria, often through mutations, can result in some bacteria being resistant to a specific antibiotic.
+When this occurs, using the antibiotic kills the non-resistant bacteria, while the resistant bacteria survive.
+Consequently, these surviving bacteria reproduce, passing on the resistance trait.
 Over time, the population of bacteria evolves to become largely resistant to the antibiotic.

-Common Mistake: Students often fail to mention the role of natural selection in the development of antibiotic resistance or assume that bacteria can develop resistance in response to being exposed to an antibiotic.
+Common Mistake: For instance, students often fail to mention the role of natural selection in the development of antibiotic resistance and instead assume that bacteria can develop resistance in response to being exposed to an antibiotic.

 5. Question: How does the greenhouse effect contribute to global warming?

-Answer: The greenhouse effect contributes to global warming by trapping heat in the Earth’s atmosphere.
-Increased levels of greenhouse gases like carbon dioxide result in more heat being retained, raising the Earth’s average temperature.
+Answer: The greenhouse effect primarily contributes to global warming by trapping heat in the Earth’s atmosphere.
+Consequently, increased levels of greenhouse gases like carbon dioxide result in more heat being retained, thereby raising the Earth’s average temperature.

 Explanation: Greenhouse gases in the Earth’s atmosphere, such as carbon dioxide, methane, and water vapour, trap heat from the sun.
 This is the greenhouse effect, and it’s necessary for life on Earth as it keeps the planet warm.
 However, human activities, such as burning fossil fuels and deforestation, have increased the concentration of these gases in the atmosphere.
 This enhances the greenhouse effect, trapping more heat and leading to a rise in the Earth’s average temperature, a phenomenon known as global warming.